lincza/ProduceLincKnowledgeBase/docs/articles/Operational Finance/Produce Trades/Guides/Post Produce Trade Invoices.md

-* To post the full intended sales price, select all lines and then choose “apply remaining posting price”
+* To post the full intended sales price, select all lines and then choose "apply remaining posting price"
-* To enter other values than the intended sales prices, select the relevant lines, then enter a value in “posting price”; then choose “apply posting price”.
+* To enter other values than the intended sales prices, select the relevant lines, then enter a value in "posting price"; then choose "apply posting price".
 You can also manually enter posting prices on the individual lines
 * If MGP sales prices exist and you wish to invoice these, select the relevant lines and choose

-            “apply minimum sales guarantee prices”
+            "apply minimum sales guarantee prices"